 There are three types:

-- State of the art: 12 minute platform presentations from the highest quality cutting edge abstracts that are likely to influence practice, with a 30 minute moderated discussion led by a leader in the field.
+- State of the art: 12 minute platform presentations from the highest quality cutting edge abstracts that are likely to influence practice, with an 18 minute moderated discussion led by a leader in the field.

 - Classic: eight platform presentations lasting eight minutes each followed by three minutes for questions.

-- Rapid five: a platform presentation session of 10 abstracts each delivering key messages using no more than five slides in five minutes (5 x 5) along with moderated discussion times.
+- Rapid five: a platform presentation session of 10 abstracts each delivering key messages using no more than five slides in five minutes (5 x 5) along with allocated discussion times with individual authors.

 Poster abstract presentations